A Note to the Coach Who’s Winning and Drowning at the Same Time

 The system I left — the one that glorifies burnout and calls it dedication — doesn't produce better work.
 It produces burned-out people who eventually stop working altogether.

 I know.
 I was one of them.
-I bought into the hustle.
-I ran on adrenaline.
-I mistook exhaustion for progress.

 So I built Creative Dash.